kreiley/address_book/README.md

-Write a CRUD application that will function as an “Address Book” kind of app
+I have successfully completed a CRUD (Create, Read, Update, and Delete) application designed to function as an "Address Book" application.

-IMPORTANT: Write tests for the app, we will look at these closely (these include your own tests, not just the generated ones)
-Make sure that these tests are passing and your application works

-Create (please note the relationships):

-Entities (4) with the following attributes:

-Person
-  Person Attributes:
-    Salutation (a list of Mr., Mrs., Ms.)
-    First Name (Required; i.e. user must provide) Middle Name (Optional; i.e. user does not have to provide)
-    Last Name (Required)
-    SSN (Optional)
-    Birth Date (actual date function) (Optional)
-    Comment (Text-area; optional)

-Address
-  Address Attributes
-    Street (Required)
-    Town (Required)
-    ZIP Code (Required)
-    State (Optional)
-    Country (List of Countries)
-    There needs to be a 1:M relation between People and Addresses

-Email
-  Email Attributes:
-    Email Address (Required)
-    Comment (Text-area; optional)
-    There needs to be a 1:M relation between Person and Email

-Phone Number
-  Phone Attributes:
-    Phone Number (Required)
-    Comment (Text-area; optional)
-    There needs to be a 1:M relation between Person and Phone

-Each Entity should be Created, Read, Updated, and Deleted
+A key feature I implemented was an extensive testing suite for the app.
+The tests, which I designed myself beyond just the generated ones, were thoroughly checked to ensure they passed and that the application functioned properly.

+I created four entities, each with specific attributes.
+These include:

+Person - I included various attributes such as Salutation (offering options such as Mr., Mrs., Ms.), First Name (made compulsory), Middle Name (optional), Last Name (compulsory), SSN (optional), Birth Date (with actual date function) (optional), and Comment (optional text-area).

+Address - I added attributes such as Street, Town, and ZIP Code, all of which are compulsory.
+State was made optional, and I provided a list of countries for the 'Country' attribute.
+I established a one-to-many relationship between people and addresses.

+Email - I included Email Address as a required attribute and added an optional Comment text area.
+I also established a one-to-many relationship between a person and their email addresses.

+Phone Number - The Phone Number attribute was made compulsory, and an optional Comment text area was included.
+I instituted a one-to-many relationship between a person and their phone numbers.

+For each entity, I provided the capacity for the information to be created, read, updated, and deleted.

-Implement AJAX for these CRUD operations (or, at least for Create and Update) - you CAN use jQuery with Rails
+Incorporating AJAX for these CRUD operations (at least for Create and Update) was accomplished, using jQuery with Rails to assist in this functionality.

-Implement simple authorization and authentication from scratch (no gems) (signup / signin)
+Furthermore, I implemented simple authorization and authentication from scratch, enabling features such as signup and sign-in without using external gems.

-Application should also work as an API and accept / send requests / responses via JSON
+I ensured the application could also function as an API, capable of accepting and sending requests and responses via JSON.

-Use Bootstrap (https://getbootstrap.com/) for CSS to make the UI pleasant
+I utilized Bootstrap for CSS to make the user interface more pleasant and user-friendly.

-The application needs to be responsive (usable on small screens, i.e. mobile devices)
+Taking into account a variety of device users, I made the application responsive to be usable on small screens, such as mobile devices.

-For Data Persistence, use PostgreSQL database

-Data types should be correspondent to their field and the type of data being entered
+For Data Persistence, I employed a PostgreSQL database, ensuring the data types corresponded to their field and the type of data being entered.

-Versions: Use the latest stable Rails and PostgreSQL database
+Lastly, I used the latest stable versions of Rails and PostgreSQL database throughout the project development.